striped bass school

 Hanover Street Bridge

-Several bridges near Baltimore offer fish attracting structure.
-The Francis Scott Key Bridge is popular with boaters and shoreline anglers.
+Previously, the area near the FSK bridge was popular with boaters and shoreline anglers.
 Nearby are bridges over Curtis Creek.

-At the west end of Baltimore Harbor, the Hanover Street Bridge provides fishing opportunities for boaters and shorebound anglers.
+At the west end of Baltimore Harbor, the Hanover Street Bridge provides opportunities for boaters and shorebound anglers.
 The bridge attracts white perch, striped bass, catfish, and other species.

 Just south of Baltimore is the Chesapeake Bay Bridge.
 Spanning 4.3 miles, the dual bridge spans provide prime fish habitat for striped bass, white perch, and other species.